openrewrite/rewrite-docs/authoring-recipes/recipe-conventions-and-best-practices.md

 ### Do No Harm

 One of the most important conventions to keep in mind when creating recipes is the concept of "Do No Harm".
-If your recipe cannot determine that a change is safe to me, **it should make no changes rather than making a potentially wrong change**.
+If your recipe cannot determine that a change is safe, **it should make no changes rather than making a potentially wrong change**.

 For example, in the [RenameLocalVariableToCamelCase recipe](https://github.com/openrewrite/rewrite/blob/main/rewrite-java/src/main/java/org/openrewrite/java/cleanup/RenameLocalVariablesToCamelCase.java), we prevent the recipe from renaming variables to a name that _could_ be a namespace conflict.
 Likewise, we opt out of renaming class fields since they _might_ be in use by some downstream API.
 We favor making fewer changes over making wrong changes.